• Skip to primary navigation

 • In a medium bowl, combine almond milk, eggs, pure maple syrup, vanilla extract, cinnamon, and salt.
 Whisk until combined, then pour the mixture over the cubed gluten-free bread.

-• Lightly press down on bread with a spatula to make sure all of the bread is covered in the egg mixture.
+• Lightly press down on the bread with a spatula to make sure all of the bread is covered in the egg mixture.
 Cover the baking dish and refrigerate for at least an hour or overnight.

 • Remove the baking dish from the refrigerator to allow it to come to room temperature, then preheat the oven to 350º F. Press down on the bread, using a spatula, to help the bread soak up the egg mixture.